 Surfacing from suburbia Indiana, pop-punk band Late Nite Reading is quickly climbing up the industry ladder and doesn’t show signs of slowing down.
-After two EP releases and and now a third, the band has done nothing but spread their name and tour non-stop throughout 2012 & 2013.
+After three EP releases, the band has done nothing but spread their name and tour non-stop throughout 2012 & 2013.
 For being a band just out of high school, they have already shared the stage with an impressive roster of bands such as All Time Low, Cartel, The Summer Set, and Taking Back Sunday.

 Originating in the summer of 2009, bassist Brady Szuhaj and vocalist/rhythm guitarist Dalton Wixom joined together from a previous band to start something new.
-After a number of member changes during the beginning stages of the band, they now have a solid line up.
-Joining Wixom and Szuhaj is drummer Drew Cottrell and Clayton Collins on lead guitar to create Late Nite Reading.
+With Clayton Collins joining in 2011 as the second vocalist and lead guitarist, Late Nite Reading was created.